microsoft/DeepSpeed/docs/index.md

 <p align="center"><i><b>10x Larger Models</b></i></p>
 <p align="center"><i><b>10x Faster Training</b></i></p>
 <p align="center"><i><b>Minimal Code Change</b></i></p>

-DeepSpeed can train DL models with over a hundred billion parameters on current generation of GPU clusters, while achieving over 10x in system performance compared to the state-of-art.
+DeepSpeed delivers extreme-scale model training for everyone, from data scientists training on massive supercomputers to those training on low-end clusters or even on a single GPU:
+* Extreme scale: Using current generation of GPU clusters with hundreds of devices,  3D parallelism of DeepSpeed can efficiently train deep learning models with trillions of parameters.
+* Extremely memory efficient: With just a single GPU, ZeRO-Offload of DeepSpeed can train models with over 10B parameters, 10x bigger than the state of arts, democratizing multi-billion-parameter model training such that many deep learning scientists can explore bigger and better models.
+* Extremely long sequence length: Sparse attention of DeepSpeed powers an order-of-magnitude longer input sequence and obtains up to 6x faster execution comparing with dense transformers.
+* Extremely communication efficient: 3D parallelism improves communication efficiency allows users to train multi-billion-parameter models 2–7x faster on clusters with limited network bandwidth.
+1-bit Adam reduces communication volume by up to 5x while achieving similar convergence efficiency to Adam, allowing for scaling to different types of GPU clusters and networks.

 Early adopters of DeepSpeed have already produced a language model (LM) with over 17B parameters called [Turing-NLG](https://www.microsoft.com/en-us/research/blog/turing-nlg-a-17-billion-parameter-language-model-by-microsoft), establishing a new SOTA in the LM category.